-One of Child Soldiers International's major goals is to promote the widespread adoption of international legal standards--including those enshrined in relevant sections of the UN Optional Protocol to the Convention on the Rights of the Child--prohibiting the military recruitment and use in hostilities of any person younger than eighteen years of age.
+One of the Roméo Dallaire Child Soldiers Initiative‘s major goals is to promote the widespread adoption of international legal standards—including those enshrined in relevant sections of the UN Optional Protocol to the Convention on the Rights of the Child—prohibiting the military recruitment and use in hostilities of any person younger than eighteen years of age.
 The organization has helped draft two UN Security Council Resolutions on Children in Armed Conflicts and the first NATO Standard Operating Procedure on Children in Armed Conflict.

 In the Great Lakes region of Africa, the phenomenon of child soldiers has been fueled by years of protracted civil wars, exploitation of natural resources, population displacement, rampant poverty, and the fluid, cross-border movement of conflicts.
-One of the Dallaire Initiative’s programs, originally run by Child Soldiers International's campaigns is specifically addressing the recruitment and use of child soldiers in three Great Lakes countries: Burundi, the Democratic Republic of the Congo, and Uganda.
-The Great Lakes program combines country-specific advocacy, locally-based monitoring, capacity building among local community-based NGOs, and public education.
-The organization supports local NGO partners' advocacy efforts and their monitoring and reporting capacity on behalf of the child soldiers in their communities.
+One of the Dallaire Initiative’s programs, originally run by Child Soldiers International, is specifically addressing the recruitment and use of child soldiers in three Great Lakes countries: Burundi, the Democratic Republic of the Congo, and Uganda.
+The Great Lakes program combines country-specific advocacy, locally-based monitoring, capacity-building among local community-based NGOs, and public education.

 • Buying an album of songs about child soldiers.
-Profits from the French album, "Enfants Soldats D’ici & D’Ailleurs," go towards helping child soldiers.
-80% goes directly to an organization in the Democratic Republic of the Congo that rehabilitates former child soldiers and 20% goes to Child Soldiers International.
-For more details and how to buy the album see www.enfants-soldats.com.
+Profits from the French album “Enfants Soldats D’ici & D’Ailleurs” go towards helping child soldiers.
+80 percent goes directly to an organization in the Democratic Republic of Congo that rehabilitates former child soldiers.
+To get more details and see how you can stream or buy the album, click here.

 • Raising funds.
-Child Soldiers International is a registered nonprofit that depends on donations large and small.
+The Roméo Dallaire Child Soldiers Initiative depends on donations large and small.
 Support their important work by making a donation.
-You can also visit Gua Africa, a foundation started by former child soldier Emmanuel Jal, to contribute to efforts to help families in South Sudan and Kenya overcome the effects of war.
+You can also visit Gua Africa, a foundation started by former child soldier Emmanuel Jal, to contribute to campaigns helping families in South Sudan and Kenya overcome the effects of war.

-You can also stay up-to-date on current campaigns against the use of child soldiers by visiting Amnesty International's children's rights campaigns page.
+You can stay up-to-date on current campaigns against the use of child soldiers by visiting the Roméo Dallaire Child Soldiers Initiative.